laravel/jetstream-docs/1.x/features/registration.md

 ## Views / Pages

 When using the Livewire stack, the registration view is displayed using the `resources/views/auth/register.blade.php` Blade template.
 When using the Inertia stack, this view is displayed using the `resources/js/Pages/Auth/Register.vue` template.
+Any additional fields you add to these pages will be available via the `$input` array passed to the `App\Actions\Fortify\CreateNewUser` action.

 ### Customizing The Registration View